bckohan/django-enum/doc/source/usage.rst

 ###########

-The cost to resolve a raw database value into an ``Enum`` type object is non-zero. ``EnumFields`` may not be appropriate for use cases at the edge of critical performance boundaries, but for most scenarios the cost of using ``EnumFields`` is negligible.
+The cost to resolve a raw database value into an ``Enum`` type object is non-zero. ``EnumFields`` may not be appropriate for use cases at the very edge of critical performance targets, but for most scenarios the cost of using ``EnumFields`` is negligible.

-An effort is made to characterize and monitor the performance penalty of using ``EnumFields`` over a Django_ native field with choices and integration tests assure performance of future releases will not worsen.
+An effort is made to characterize and monitor the performance penalty of using ``EnumFields`` over a Django_ native field with choices and integration tests ensure performance of future releases will not worsen.

 .. note::